 - Healthcare Without Harm Resilience Report - Healthcare Without Harm's report details resilience changes that healthcare providers could make to be better prepared for future natural disasters and stronger storms.

-- CHP Technical Potential in the US – This market analysis report provides data on the technical potential in industrial facilities and commercial buildings for “topping cycle” CHP, waste heat to power CHP (WHP CHP), and district energy CHP in the U.S.
+- CHP Technical Potential in the United States – This market analysis report provides data on the technical potential in industrial facilities and commercial buildings for “topping cycle” CHP, waste heat to power CHP (WHP CHP), and district energy CHP in the United States.